python/devguide/garbage_collector.rst

-When the GC encounters an object which is reachable (``gc_refs > 0``), it traverses its references using the ``tp_traverse`` slot to find all the objects that are reachable from it, marking moving them to the end oflist of reachable objects (where they started originally) and setting its ``gc_refs`` field to 1.
+When the GC encounters an object which is reachable (``gc_refs > 0``), it traverses its references using the ``tp_traverse`` slot to find all the objects that are reachable from it, marking moving them to the end of the list of reachable objects (where they started originally) and setting its ``gc_refs`` field to 1.
 This is what happens to ``link 2`` and ``link 3`` below as they are reachable from ``link 1``.
-From the state in the previous image and after examining the objects referred to by ``link1`` the GC knows that ``link 3`` is reachable after all, so it is moved back to the original list and its ``gc_refs`` field is set to one so if the GC vitis it again, it does not that is reachable.
+From the state in the previous image and after examining the objects referred to by ``link1`` the GC knows that ``link 3`` is reachable after all, so it is moved back to the original list and its ``gc_refs`` field is set to one so if the GC visits it again, it does not that is reachable.
 To avoid visiting a object twice, the GC marks all objects that are not visited yet with and once an object is processed is unmarked so the GC does not process it twice.